zsspan/mips-tetris/README.md

 <img width="432" height="194" alt="image" src="https://github.com/user-attachments/assets/e23b93a7-700c-4c97-9834-05b9f12aeb74" />

-- Use ASD for left/down/right, W for rotate, and H to hold!

 ## Design Explanation (Simplified)
-- Uses IO polling to get keyboard inputs
+- Uses IO polling to get keyboard inputs (ASD for left/down/right, W for rotate, H to hold, Q to quit)
 - Forces a game loop consisting of drawing a piece to the framebuffer, handling collisions, locking pieces, and generating a new one
 - Handles scoring, gravity, RNG, and game ending